mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-backpropagation/item.en.md

 After the algorithm is implemented, we will run a small test to verify empirically that it is working.

+!!!
+The code for this article, and for the all articles of the series, !!! can be found in [this GitHub repository][gh-nnfwp].
+!!!
+Today's article will build on [v0.2][gh-nnfwp-v0_2] of that code.
+!!!
-If you need a refresher on what we built last time, have a quick read [at the previous post][part2].
+!!!
+If you need a refresher on what we built last time, have a quick read !!! [at the previous post][part2].

 # Preamble